 Media-savvy brands have known for years that every Facebook post from a delighted customer or tweet from a disgruntled former employee represents a voice: a real person with family, friends, and meaningful influence in their respective networks.
-Social media command centers – dynamic displays of real-time social media activity – have allowed brands to harness these online voices, address their sentiments, and contextualize how digital conversations are trending and impacting brand value.
+A social media command center is a dynamic display of real-time social media activity that helps brands harness online voices, address their sentiments, and contextualize how digital conversations are trending and impacting brand value.

 Technology, however, continues to change how human beings consume and experience information.
 This has caused brands to update social command centers in ways that allow them to be nimble and responsive in a mercurial world where customers, and their interactions with brands, wield tremendous power and influence in the marketplace.
 Here is what brands can do to ensure their social command centers are poised to adapt to and benefit from a future where connectivity with customers presents evolving challenges and opportunities.

 Command center war rooms are where a brand’s key team members from different functions coordinate social monitoring activities and responses for brands, product launches, and new campaigns.
 Traditionally, brands have filled these war rooms with familiar job titles such as social media managers, content developers, research directors, and product and customer service specialists.

 The speed and increasingly personal nature of digital relationships and online interactions, however, means that jobs that once managed collective swaths of responsibilities must be organized into a more streamlined and focused spectrum of duties.
 Though each brand has different goals and resources dedicated to their command centers, highly skilled teams within the command center should work collectively but as individuals who are trained in key emerging KPIs.
 Aligning personnel with technologies and integrating customer service across all channels and PR outlets means creating positions that mitigate process and maximize action.

 The next iteration of social command center war rooms will feature enhanced roles and responsibilities such as: